 How Ardor Works and Solves Those Problems

 Ardor includes every feature supported by the Nxt blockchain, but it changes the architecture of how new blockchains get implemented.
 It separates security from functionality by creating multiple chains.
 The Ardor main chain is a slimmed down bare bones blockchain built for speed and security.

 When you want to implement a new project on Ardor, you create something called a child chain.
 The child chain holds all the functionality and customizability supported on Nxt.
 However, it is still linked to the main chain and derives its security and decentralization from using the main chain for verification.

-This new structure means child chains can be implemented and features activated in a matter of minutes or hours.
+This new structure allows the implementation of child chains and features in a matter of minutes or hours.
 Since the blockchain infrastructure is already in place with the Ardor main chain, child chains can quickly adopt custom use cases.
 These child chains still receive all the speed, security, and usability upgrades of the main chain, since they’re all integrated on one platform.

-To solve the native token problem, Ardor will implement a system of bundlers, nodes on the network that will accept fees paid in the child chain token.
-These bundlers will then pay the Ardor main chain forgers in ARDR, essentially acting as conversion clearing houses for transaction fees.
+To solve the native token problem, Ardor uses a system of bundlers, nodes on the network that accept fees paid in the child chain token.
+These bundlers then pay the Ardor main chain forgers in ARDR, essentially acting as conversion clearing houses for transaction fees.
 This means that the end user can initiate a transaction in a child token and pay the transaction fees in the child token.

 In theory, users could be unaware of the existence of Ardor at all.
 This commitment to the unsexy work of infrastructure development is what makes it so difficult for Ardor to generate buzz and press attention.
 However, if it gains traction, Ardor could be the foundation for endless new blockchain applications.